 '''

 env.Ignore('foo', 'foo.c')

 env.Ignore('bar', ['bar1.h', 'bar2.h'])

-env.Ignore('.', 'foobar.obj')

-env.Ignore('bar', 'bar/foobar.obj')
+env.Ignore('.','foobar.obj')

+env.Ignore('bar','bar/foobar.obj')

 '''

-Import(vars),

-env.Import(vars)
+Import(vars...) env.Import(vars...)

-This tells scons to import a list of variables into the current SConscript file.
-This will import variables that were exported with Export or in the exports argument to SConscript.
-Variables exported by SConscript have precedence.
-Multiple variable names can be passed to Import as separate arguments or as a list.
-The variable "" can be used to import all variables.
+Imports variables into the current SConscript file. vars must be strings representing names of variables which have been previously exported either by the Export function or by the exports argument to SConscript.
+Variables exported by SConscript take precedence.
+Multiple variable names can be passed to Import as separate arguments or as words in a space-separated string.
+The wildcard "\" can be used to import all available variables.